-ECFR is an award-winning international think-tank that aims to conduct cutting-edge independent research; provide a safe meeting space for policy-makers, activists and intellectuals to share ideas; we build coalitions for change and promote informed debate about Europe’s role in the world.
+The European Council on Foreign Relations (ECFR) is an award-winning international think-tank that aims to conduct cutting-edge independent research on European foreign and security policy and to provide a safe meeting space for decision-makers, activists and influencers to share ideas.
+We build coalitions for change at the European level and promote informed debate about Europe’s role in the world.
 In 2007, ECFR’s founders set about creating a pan-European institution that could combine establishment credibility with intellectual insurgency.
-Now in its 10th year, ECFR is uniquely placed to continue providing a pan-European perspective, with our network of national offices in seven European capitals and over 60 staff from more than 25 different countries.
+Today, ECFR remains uniquely placed to continue providing a pan-European perspective on some of the biggest strategic challenges and choices Europeans need to confront, with a network of offices in seven European capitals, over 60 staff from more than 25 different countries and a team of associated researchers in the EU 28 member states.

 ECFR has brought together a team of distinguished policy entrepreneurs to link cutting edge research to practical pan-European policy.
 Our research is presented through four programmes – Asia and China, Middle East and North Africa, Wider Europe and the European Power programme.